cjpatton/store/README.md

 ```
   $ protoc -I . store.proto --go_out=plugins=grpc:.
 ```
-Note that you only need to this if you modify `store.proto`.
+Note that you only need to do this if you modify `store.proto`.

 Copyright notice